 We talked about everything at Pablo’s and the best days were in the summer with a bunch of scruffy heads talking about anything not worth talking about, which of course are the best things to talk about.
 There was the time I said Denzel Washington is overrated.
 I argued that Matt Damon was better and that Jason Bourne would kill Alonzo from Training Day in less than a minute.
 Questioned what the hell happened to Michael Jackson.
 Suggested that the Fellowship of the Ring didn’t really need Gimli.
 Okay, I did not bust that one out.

-Two minutes later, he told me it was his father trying to reach him on the phone because he wanted a ride.
+A minute later, he told me it was his father trying to reach him on the phone because he wanted a ride.
 Blanco said he had forbidden his dad from driving because Yo some people drive bad, my pops is TRYING TO HIT MOTHERF*CKERS ON PURPOSE.
-He got anger issues dude but for real if he calls me one more time I’m gonna knock old man the f*ck out when I pick him up!
-Scissors and comb in hand, he threw a jab-jab-uppercut combo into the air of the barbershop.
+He got anger issues dude, but for real if he calls me one more time I’m gonna knock old man the f*ck out soon as I pick him up!
+Scissors and comb in hand, he threw a jab-jab-uppercut combo into the barbershop air.
 BAM!
+BAM!
+BOOM!!